napalmtorch/AerOS/README.md

 this is a one time operation, once done it will compile AerOS and start it for you.

-if you already compiled AerOS and would like to just run it you can simply type `make nfs` to clean the AerOS build and recompile it type `make clean`
+if you already compiled AerOS and would like to just run it you can simply type `make nfs` to clean the AerOS build and recompile it type `make clean` followed by `make`